phredreeq/linux-security-fundamentals/README.md

 If logs are forwarded to Splunk in real time — deleting local logs is useless.
 Splunk already has every event.
-This is why Day 13 pfSense log forwarding and Day 17 Ubuntu log forwarding are critical.
+This is why Day 13 pfSense log forwarding is critical.

 ---